QubesOS/qubes-doc/external/os-guides/centos.md

 ## Installation

-CentOS-7 can be installed with the following command:
+The standard CentOS TemplateVM can be installed with the following command in dom0, where `X` is the desired version number:

-    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-centos-7
+    [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-centos-X

 To switch, reinstall and uninstall a CentOS TemplateVM that is already installed in your system, see *How to [switch], [reinstall] and [uninstall]*.